 Part 6: The skill tool and prompt injection

-The loader can read skills.
-The agent still cannot use them.
-To connect the two,
+The loader can read skills, but the agent still can't use them.
+To connect the

 This mirrors Claude Code and OpenCode at the same basic level.
-Skills are not magic.
-They are loaded through ordinary tool calling.
+Skills aren't magic, and they load through ordinary tool calling.

 The SkillsTool wrapper